mariadb-operator/mariadb-operator/docs/GALERA.md

 Finally, after your cluster has been bootstrapped, remember to unset `forceClusterBootstrapInPod` to allow the operator to select the appropriate node for bootstrapping in the event of a cluster recovery.

+## Bootstrap Galera cluster from existing PVCs

+`mariadb-operator` will never delete your `MariaDB` PVCs!
+Whenever you delete a `MariaDB` resource, the PVCs will remain intact so you could reuse them to re-provision a new cluster.

+That said, Galera is unable to form a cluster from pre-existing state, it requires a [cluster recovery](#galera-cluster-recovery) process to identify which `Pod` has the highest sequence number to bootstrap a new cluster.
+That's exactly what the operator does: whenever a new `MariaDB` Galera cluster is created and previously created PVCs exist, a cluster recovery process is automatically triggered.

 ## Quickstart

 First of all, install the following configuration manifests that will be referenced by the CRDs further: